 This is the newest project with EWB-MN.
 This project is focused in the Pasco region in Peru.
 The community currently has access to a few streams and water sources, but no access to clean water.
 The goal of the project is to establish a clean water source that is accessible through the wet and dry season.
-The team is planning their first assessment trip to the community in October 2019.
+The team is planning their first assessment trip to the community in the first week of October 2019.

 This project is located in the Quiche region in Guatemala.
 The community goal involves tearing down and old school deemed unsafe and inadequate for the community and building a new one.
 The EWB-MN team has just returned from their assessment trip in March 2019.